-- set any options on the printer itself (check in the manual supplied with the printer whether you need to change any settings) - switched the printer and computer on.
-If you haven't, you can find out how to do this in Switching on on page 7 - put some paper in the printer.
+- set any options on the printer itself (check in the manual supplied with the printer to see whether you need to change any settings)

+- switched the printer and computer on

+- put some paper in the printer.

 Follow the instructions in this chapter carefully, and you shouldn't have any trouble printing your work.
-If you do get into difficulties, see Problems with printing on page 64 or check with your supplier.
+If you do get into difficulties, see Problems with printing on page 66 or contact your supplier.